finos/datahelix/generator/docs/GeneratorSetup.md

 Additionally create another run configuration called GenerateViolating and add the program arguments

 ```
-generate --violate=true "<path to an example JSON profile>" "<path to desired output folder for generated CSVs>"
+violate "<path to an example JSON profile>" "<path to desired output folder for generated CSVs>"
 ```

 Run both of these configurations to test that installation is successful.